-As a technician you most likely know some customers who still have an oldie thermostat (you know, those old mercury bulb things, like the round Honeywell CT87 and such).
-Keep in mind those usually have an adjustable heat anticipator.
-If you’re newer in the field you may not have seen or worked with those very much, or even not at all.
+As a technician, you most likely know some customers who still have an oldie thermostat (you know, those old mercury bulb things, like the round Honeywell CT87 and such).
+Keep in mind that those usually have an adjustable heat anticipator.
+If you’re newer in the field, you may not have seen or worked with those very much, maybe not at all.
 They can seem confusing at first (why is it set with amperage?
 What amperage?
-How am I actually adjusting this???) but actually are quite simple to work with.
+How am I actually adjusting this???), but they are actually quite simple to work with.

-First of all, I hear you thinking “do you actually need to adjust that?
+First of all, I hear you thinking, “Do you actually need to adjust that?
 I mean, is it going to make that much of a difference?”
 Honestly, in most cases, no, it won’t make a big difference.
-But it’s no reason to ignore it.
-And when it actually does make a difference, you will want to know how to adjust it properly.
+But that’s no reason to ignore it, and when it actually does make a difference, you will want to know how to adjust it properly.

-Here’s a hypothetical story: you just changed a system, let’s say converted from a 30 year old oil furnace to a brand new condensing gas furnace.
-The homeowner just loves their old, simple, ‘’I-just-have-to-turn-it-up-or-down’’ thermostat and won’t upgrade it to a modern digital one.
-And hey, it still works fine, so why bother.
-Then, a few days later, you get this service call: ‘’that new furnace you guys just put in, it doesn’t work right!
-It keeps starting and stopping every 5 minutes! (or) It stays on for too long and overshoots the set temperature by a whole degree!’’ (and the line everybody loves to hear): ‘’It didn’t do that with my old furnace!
-It’s that new one, you sold me defective garbage equipment!!!’’
+Here’s a hypothetical story: you just changed a system, let’s say converted from a 30-year-old oil furnace to a brand new condensing gas furnace.
+The homeowner just loves their old, simple ‘’I-just-have-to-turn-it-up-or-down’’ thermostat and won’t upgrade it to a modern digital one.
+And hey, it still works fine, so why bother?
+Then, a few days later, you get this service call:

 Okay, it doesn’t happen like that all the time, but I’m sure you’ve heard of similar stories.
 Now, to focus on the problem.
-I’m writing this tip about heat anticipators, but please don’t assume that’s going to be the issue whenever you get this kind of service call.
+I’m writing this tip about heat anticipators, but please don’t assume that will be the issue whenever you get this kind of service call.
 I am merely reminding you that it is one of the many possible problems.
-So let’s say everything else is normal, no faults occurring during furnace cycles, no airflow issues, proper system sizing, etc. There’s a chance a very poorly adjusted heat anticipator will make a significant difference in cycle time.
-After all, it’s what it’s designed to do.
+So, let’s say everything else is normal—no faults occurring during furnace cycles, no airflow issues, proper system sizing, etc. There’s a chance a very poorly adjusted heat anticipator will make a significant difference in cycle time.
+After all, that’s what it’s designed to do.

-In short, the anticipator is simply a resistor built in the thermostat that is in series with the heat call low voltage circuit, i.e. the “W” terminal.
-That resistor generates a tiny amount of heat to preheat the bimetal and end the furnace cycle a little bit earlier, anticipating the residual heat from the furnace and fan off delay to cover the gap in temperature and avoid overheating the space.
+In short, the anticipator is simply a resistor built into the thermostat that is in series with the heat call low voltage circuit (i.e., the “W” terminal).
+That resistor generates a tiny amount of heat to preheat the bi-metal and end the furnace cycle a little bit earlier, anticipating the residual heat from the furnace and fan off delay to cover the temperature gap and avoid overheating the space.
 Now, even though it’s a resistor, you don’t set it by ohms.
-You set it by amperage.
-The amperage drawn by the heat control circuit.
+You set it by amperage—the amperage drawn by the heat control circuit.

-Now it takes a little bit of effort to get that measurement properly, but it is quite simple.
+It takes a little bit of effort to get that measurement correct, but it is quite simple.
 First of all, you need to remove the anticipator itself from the circuit when checking the control’s amp draw!
-All this means is you need to remove the thermostat from the circuit by twisting together the R and W wires at the thermostat.
-This will, obviously, give you a constant call for heat.
+All this means is that you need to remove the thermostat from the circuit by twisting together the R and W wires at the thermostat.
+This action will, obviously, give you a constant call for heat.

-Honeywall also gives a basic guideline for different heat types
+Honeywell also gives a basic guideline for different heat types: